CodeYourFuture/curriculum/content/js1/blocks/scripts/index.md

 facilitation = false
 emoji= '🗄️'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives' 2='Limit the objectives to 3-5 items'
-    3='Write objectives you can measure'
+    1='Execute a JavaScript file with Node'
 +++

 So far we’ve seen how expressions can be evaluated using the Node REPL.
-The Node REPL is a very useful tool for evaluating expressions quickly.
+The Node REPL is useful for evaluating expressions quickly.

-Usually, our programs have many instructions, and we want to keep and re-run them, so we write them to files.
-Instead of using the REPL mode, Node can execute instructions written in a file.
+But usually, our programs have many instructions, and we want to keep and re-run them instead of typing them out each time.
+So we save our instructions in files.
+Node can also execute instructions written in a file.

 We use the `node` command to run a JavaScript file in the terminal.
 A JavaScript file ends with `.js` - this is the "file extension".